joelwatson/mention-field/Readme.md

 * mentionTrigger: The character to match on to initiate a lookup (e.g. "@" or "+")
 * mentionStartPattern: The opening part of the pattern to use for setting the raw value of the selection which will identify the beginning of a "mention" section
 * mentionEndPattern: The closing part of the pattern to use for setting the raw value of the selection which will identify the ending of a "mention" section

+# Examples
+There is an example application (Ext JS 6) in "examples" that demonstrates several of the different ways that Mention can be configured.